oracle-samples/oci-data-science-ai-samples/labs/PiDay-2022-Vision/Lab-3-vision-rest.md

 3. Create a new bucket called "pidaydemo".

-4. Create a new folder in the "pidaydemo" bucket called "sample-images".
+4. Create a new folder in the "pidaydemo" bucket called "lab-3".

-5. Upload the sample images to the "sample-images" folder.
+5. Upload the sample images to the "lab-3" folder.

 ## **TASK 2:** Setting Up Postman for OCI REST APIs
 We have put together a Postman Collection and Environment to help you get started with calling the Vision REST APIs.